nikcleju/IT_Course/Lectures/02_SourceCoding.md

     * Remove first codeword from sequence
     * By the same argument, there is exactly one codeword matching the new beginning, and so on ...

-* Note: the converse is not necessary true; there exist uniquely decodable codes which are not instantaneous
+* Note: the converse is not necessarily true; there exist uniquely decodable codes which are not instantaneous

 ### Decoding instantaneous codes using the graph